bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-08-newsletter.md

-[Track AddrMan totals by network and table, improve precision of adding fixed seeds][review club 26847] is a PR by Martin Zumsande, co-authored by Amiti Uttarwar, that allows the Bitcoin Core client to more reliably find outbound peers and distribute them more broadly across available network types (for example, IPV4, IPV6, tor, i2p).
-It does this by enhancing `AddrMan` (the peer address manager) to keep track of the number of address entries separately by network and "tried" versus "new" type, which in turn allows better use of fixed seeds.
+[Track AddrMan totals by network and table, improve precision of adding fixed seeds][review club 26847] is a PR by Martin Zumsande, co-authored by Amiti Uttarwar, that allows the Bitcoin Core client to more reliably find outbound peers in certain situations.
+It does this by enhancing `AddrMan`
+(the peer address manager) to keep track of the number of address entries separately by network and "tried" versus "new" type, which in turn allows better use of fixed seeds.
 This is the first step in a larger effort to